WPCD-Workflows/documentation/source/eqreconstr.rst

    kepler_install my_2.5p4-3.0.6_dressed_3.25
    kepler_load my_2.5p4-3.0.6_dressed_3.25

-Once you have installed kepler you do not need to repeat this operation and it will be enought to execute the kepler_load instruction.
+Once you have installed kepler you do not need to repeat this operation and it will be enough to execute the kepler_load instruction.

 Now you need to check out the workflow by typing (only for first time users)